 With default options bambu does not trigger any kind of simulation, nor it invokes vendor tools for the synthesis.
-Nevertheless it generates
+Nevertheless, it generates

 synthesize_Synthesis_main_minimal_interface.sh shell script which can be used from command line to launch the vendor tools for the synthesis.
 Since the target FPGA was not specified, bambu generated scripts targeting the default device (xc7z020,-1,clg48).
-The details on how select the target device will be later provided in the tutorial.
+The details on how to select the target device will be later provided in the tutorial.

 HLS_output is a directory where bambu places different results.
 It contains a